msdirtbag/MDEAutomator/README.md

 $downloadUrl = Invoke-GetFile -token $token -filePath "C:\Windows\Temp\log.txt" -DeviceIds @("<DeviceId>") Invoke-WebRequest -Uri $downloadUrl -OutFile "C:\Temp\log.txt"
 ```

 ## Security Notes

-MDEAutomator could be misused by a Threat Actor and quickly become a weapon of mass distruction.
+MDEAutomator could be misused by a threat actor and quickly become a weapon of mass destruction.

--Be mindful of secret management.
-Azure Key Vault with Public Access Disabled is highly recommended.
+- Be mindful of secret management.
+Azure Key Vault with public access disabled is highly recommended.

--Clone Repo & Use Azure Trusted Signing account to sign all of the PowerShell in this repo with YOUR signing key.
-There is signing script included in the repo named "signscripts.ps1" that can assist with this.
-Once this done, redeploy the zip with the signed PowerShell to the Azure Function.
-This allows you to disable Unsigned Script Execution in MDE Advanced Settings with no loss of functionality.
+- Clone the repo and use an Azure Trusted Signing account to sign all PowerShell in this repo with **your** signing key.
+There is a signing script included in the repo named `signscripts.ps1` that can assist with this.
+Once this is done, redeploy the zip with the signed PowerShell to the Azure Function.
+This allows you to disable unsigned script execution in MDE Advanced Settings with no loss of functionality.

 [Azure Trusted Signing](https://learn.microsoft.com/en-us/azure/trusted-signing/quickstart)

-> **Note:** At this time Trusted Signing is only available to organizations based in the USA and Canada that have a verifiable history of three years or more.
+> **Note:** At this time, Trusted Signing is only available to organizations based in the USA and Canada that have a verifiable history of three years or more.

 ---